 Under the Thai CCC, there are special rules protecting a third party acting in good faith.
 In case that the buyer of retained property enters into a sale contract with a third party, the original owner will lose his ownership if such third party does not know anything about the retention of title.

-In the event that a third party is about to execute a court order against the buyer, the seller has the right to secure the enforcement on his property from the third parties.
+In the event that a third party is about to execute a court order against the buyer, the seller has the right to safeguard the enforcement against his property from the third parties.
 But if the enforcement against the property is already being executed, the owner can file a petition for restitution of the property price against the third party.
 Although by public auction, the ownership of the property will be transferred to another party, the former owner of the property is entitled to reclaim the property by paying the new owner the purchase price or the proceeds of the auction.

-Under the Thai law some contract validities are subject to certain forms, especially a sale contract of unmovable property, which must be in writing if the purchase price is higher than THB 500.
+Under the Thai law some contract validities are subject to certain forms, especially a sale contract of movable property, which must be in writing if the purchase price is higher than THB 20.000 (EUR 535,19).
 Under the Thai Law the retention of title can be a subordinate agreement because neither a written form nor a special kind of registration is required.
 It is also possible to include a retention of title clause in the standard terms and conditions for sale and payment.
 However, under the Thai law the contracting parties generally have to sign these standard terms and conditions separately from the sale contract.

 VIII.
 Model Clause